This notice cancels and replaces Notice 143 (May 2016). Details of any changes to the previous version can be found in paragraph 1.2 of this notice.

 Once authorised, foreign businesses are issued with a unique authorisation number, which they must show on the customs declaration or packaging.
 They will include the statement ‘Import VAT Prepaid’.

-Where these arrangements are used you will not be charged a Royal Mail handling fee when you receive your package.
+Where these arrangements are used you won’t be charged a Royal Mail handling fee when you receive your package.

-If you are a VAT registered business and purchase goods for use in your business you should keep the outer wrapper and invoice from the supplier to support your claim to input tax.
+If you’re a VAT registered business and purchase goods for use in your business you should keep the outer wrapper and invoice from the supplier to support your claim to input tax.

 3.5 Why do I have to pay a handling fee to Royal Mail?

 If customs charges are payable upon importation, Royal Mail will charge a handling fee to cover the costs for carrying out customs procedures, which includes paying any customs duties or VAT due and collecting it from you.
 If customs examination is required, or if information is missing from the declaration, Royal Mail open, repack and reseal the package.
 All international courier and postal operators charge fees for their services and HMRC and Border Force doesn’t have any authority over the level of charges they apply.

 Note that if there is no duty and/or tax to pay, you won’t be charged a handling fee.